mylinhnguy/Analysis-Project-Udacity-Full-Stack-Developer-NanoDegree/README.md

     where (Total_Error::float*100)/Total_Views::float > 1.0 order by Percent desc;
     ```
 ## Running the queries:
-    From the vagrant directory inside the virtual machine, run analysisProject.py to generate the analysis report:
+    From the vagrant directory inside the virtual machine, run analysisProject.py to generate the analysis report
     -  `python3 analysisProject.py`

 ## Example Output: